 - Sizmek Ad Suite: Use this full suite of tools to create and distribute your ad campaigns.
 Customize your campaign, measure its performance, and optimize it for delivery across multiple platforms.

 - Sponsored Brands: Increase brand awareness with a custom headline and logo in ads displayed on search results.

-- Sponsored Display: Reach relevant audiences on and off Amazon with display advertising.
+- Sponsored Display: Reach relevant audiences on and off the site with display advertising.

 - Sponsored Products: Improve visibility of specific products with ads on search results and specific product pages.

 - Stores: Create a multipage Amazon Store to cultivate customer loyalty.